dlab-berkeley/R-Census-Data-Legacy/README.md

 This workshop in mainly about using R to access US Census data in dynamic and efficient ways.
 We also explore data-centric mapping techniques to explore our queries over space.
 Is geospatial topics interest you and you'd like to study more, we recommed these resources as good starting points:

-* [Geospatial Fundamentals in R](https://github.com/dlab-berkeley/R-Geospatial-Fundamentals) - D-Lab workshop which focused on mapping in R.
+* [Geospatial Fundamentals in R](https://github.com/dlab-berkeley/R-Geospatial-Fundamentals) - D-Lab workshop focusing on mapping and geospatial analysis in R.

 * [Leaflet for R](https://rstudio.github.io/leaflet/) - Well written introduciton to mapping with the `leaflet` package in R.